-How to Setup Multifactor Authentication and Install the Microsoft Authenticator App on Phone
+How to Setup Multifactor Authentication and Install the Microsoft Authenticator App on Your Phone

-- From off campus, log onto a computer and sign into https://office.com with your UNCSA credentials.
+- From a non-UNCSA network, log onto a computer and sign into https://office.com with your UNCSA credentials.

 - Under “How do you want to use the mobile app”, select the method you want to use to sign in: